ririn1012-ctrl/linkedin-organic-strategy-research-10experts/README.md

 ---

+## Research Scope

+This repository focuses on LinkedIn organic content strategy for B2B SaaS companies between 2024–2025.

+The objective is not to identify viral content tactics, but to understand repeatable content frameworks used by operators who have built real businesses, products, and audiences.

+---

 ## What This Is

-This repo captures original LinkedIn posts, frameworks, and content patterns from 10 practitioners who **actively do the thing they teach** — founders who built companies using content, operators with real revenue attached to their strategies, not consultants who've drifted into thought leadership.
+This repo captures original LinkedIn posts, frameworks, and content patterns from 10 practitioners who **actively do the thing they teach** - founders who built companies using content, operators with real revenue attached to their strategies, not consultants who've drifted into thought leadership.

 The research is designed to answer:
 - What content formats are actually working for B2B SaaS on LinkedIn in 2024–2025?